 Visit the islets of Proizd (a famous beach in the area) and Ošjak – two of the most visited destinations in the area.
 Proizd is a small island that can be reached by a small excursion boat featuring three beautiful beaches with turquoise waters, several walking trails and a small restaurant and cafe.
 A day trip to this island is highly recommended.

-Ošjak is known as the Love island because of its beautiful nature, peaceful surrounding, and tranquility.
-Enjoy swimming in unspoiled waters, walking through a dense pine forest and exploring an interesting cave.
+Ošjak is known as the Love island because of its beautiful nature, peaceful surrounding, and tranquillity.
+Enjoy swimming in unspoilt waters, walking through a dense pine forest and exploring an interesting cave.